-Crowell & Moring's multi-service Energy Group offers a complete range of services to clients involved in the regulatory, policy and legal requirements affecting the energy industry throughout the U.S. Our practice has extensive capabilities and experience, particularly with respect to federal and state electric and gas regulation, infrastructure project development, financing and acquisition transactions, litigation, compliance, and enforcement matters.
+Crowell & Moring's Energy Group offers a complete range of services to assist our clients in successfully navigating commercial, regulatory, and policy challenges throughout the U.S. Our practice has both extensive capabilities and decades-long experience, particularly with respect to federal and state electric and gas regulation, infrastructure project development, financing and acquisition transactions, litigation, compliance, and enforcement matters.

 There are tremendous challenges and opportunities for energy companies throughout the U.S., brought about by a plethora of state and federal environmental initiatives, various state renewable portfolio standards, new storage procurement requirements, emerging cap and trade programs in some parts of the country, a dramatic increase in distributed generation, and a rising trend of older plant retirements.
 Crowell & Moring's attorneys offer a unique blend of regulatory, transactional, government and litigation experience that provides clients enhanced value through strategic advice and planning for complex transactions.
 We work with both established and early-stage businesses to build effective strategies for succeeding in the evolving regulatory and policy landscape, including navigating the complex interplay between the Federal Energy Regulatory Commission (FERC), state regulatory commissions, and the independent system operators that now operate in much of the country.
 We also work with both traditional and non-utility companies seeking to finance and construct transmission projects throughout the U.S.

 With the dramatic shifts in the regulatory, policy and electricity market landscapes, we advise on and advocate for rule changes for markets, procurement and infrastructure planning, informed by technological advances and business models of our clients.
 With our national focus, the Energy Group provides value to clients doing business throughout the country, helping them to navigate the complex web of market and regulatory requirements.